daronphang/programming-resources/networking/DNS/resolution.md

 Most hosts on a network (internal or external) have both a unique IP address and a hostname.
 When a client searches for a hostname, their network’s DNS provider executes a multi-step resolution process via the following four servers in order to find and return the appropriate IP address.

+DNS requests from clients use UDP header at port 53.
+UDP is used because the client will retry an operation if the DNS resolution fails.

 There are two methods of query resolution in DNS:

 - Iterative query resolution